Utah's governor, in impassioned remarks, urges Americans to find 'off-ramp' from political violence

 His voice appearing to break at times, Cox said that the response to violence and hate can be more violence and hate.
 “And that's the problem with political violence,” he said.
 "It metastasizes because we can always point the finger at the other side.
 And at some point we have to find an off-ramp or it's going to get much much worse.”

-The 50-year-old governor, who has four children who are teenagers and young adults, directed some of his remarks to young people.

-“You are inheriting a country where politics feels like rage.
-It feels like rage is the only option,” he said.
+The 50-year-old governor, who has four children who are teenagers and young adults, directed some of his remarks to young people: “You are inheriting a country where politics feels like rage.
+It feels like rage is the only option."

-But, Cox said, there's a different path: “Your generation has an opportunity to build a culture that is very different than what we are suffering through right now.”
+But, Cox said, a different path is possible: “Your generation has an opportunity to build a culture that is very different than what we are suffering through right now.”

 He said the 22-year-old suspect in Kirk's killing had become “more political” in the run-up to Wednesday's shooting on a university campus.